Type of institution: University/Higher Education Institution

 - and at least one faculty-wide specialisation of 4 credit points, which may include a core unit

-- plus completion of the compulsory zero credit point academic integrity unit.
+- plus completion of the compulsory zero credit point academic integrity module.
 The remaining 4 credit points of electives may be selected from a faculty-wide specialisation or other postgraduate units (subject to eligibility)

 - Academic Research, Accounting